ansiktemuskler4489/GuiStruct/README.md

 doing screen0.gui0.

 Now the centralize event has some limits
-\t1. the event sends following as argument, (screen0: ScreenGui, gui0: GuiObject, iO, InputObject?)
-\tbut the gui0 will only send the roblox instance and without the extended wrappers around the GuiObject.
+1. the event sends following as argument, (screen0: ScreenGui, gui0: GuiObject, iO, InputObject?) but the gui0 will only send the roblox instance and without the extended wrappers around the GuiObject.
-\tCould be solved with GoodSignal maybe.
+Could be solved with GoodSignal maybe.

-\t2. no being able to chose/add multiable centralized event spots.
-\tif you consider a deeper and bigger gui datamodel it will be a problem to
-\talways start from screen0.
+2. no being able to chose/add multiable centralized event spots. if you consider a deeper and bigger gui datamodel it will be a problem to always start from screen0.
 So being able to set a event spot could help.

 lastly to make your life eaiser i have implemented